-81. A Strategic Environmental Assessment (SEA) of the proposal has been carried out in accordance with European Legislation.
-The assessment confirms that the proposal is compatible with the environmental objective identified in the SEA of Cardiff's 21st Century: A Strategic Framework for a School Building Improvement Programme.
-If the proposal were to proceed, an environmental assessment would be carried out as part of the planning application process.
-(Please see Appendix 6).
+96. A Strategic Environmental Assessment (SEA) of the proposals has been carried out in accordance with European Legislation.
+The assessment confirms that the proposals are compatible with the environmental objectives identified in the SEA of Cardiff's 21st Century: A Strategic Framework for a School Building Improvement Programme.
+If the proposals were to proceed, an environmental assessment would be carried out as part of the planning process.